 CHD is responsible for about 75% of deaths in individuals with diabetes, and more than 30% of patients with NSTE-ACS have diabetes [3].
 It is now well known that a reduction in blood glucose levels is associated with improved outcomes in patients with diabetes or prediabetes who have experienced UA/NSTEMI or STEMI.
-This reduction may be achieved as the result of lifestyle changes (including weight management, physical activity, and medical nutrition therapy) or medication therapy [2; 3; 292].
-The patient's primary care physician and/or endocrinologist typically handle the management of diabetes, but it is beneficial for treating physicians to coordinate with a primary care physician or specialist [271].
+This reduction may be achieved as the result of lifestyle changes (including weight management, physical activity, and medical nutrition therapy) or medication therapy [2; 3; 299].
+The patient's primary care physician and/or endocrinologist typically handle the management of diabetes, but it is beneficial for treating physicians to coordinate with a primary care physician or specialist [278].

 The goal of diabetes management (aside from reversal of the condition through intensive lifestyle change) is tight glycemic control, as both hyperglycemia and hypoglycemia have a profound impact on in-hospital and six-month mortality rates following a cardiac event [3].
+Metformin is the recommended first-line diabetes pharmacotherapy for the prevention of cardiovascular complications [278].
 The intensity of blood glucose-lowering medications should be closely tailored to each patient's risk of hypoglycemia during treatment.
-It may be reasonable to initiate treatment with medications to achieve an HbA1c of 7% or less [271].
+It may be reasonable to initiate treatment with medications to achieve an HbA1c of 7% or less [278].